jaimegd/php_exercise/README.md

 Instead of having the code on Word I decided to put all the code in the <br />
 file index.php.<br /><br />

-Normally I would have a frameworks and using OO, however for this exercice <br />
+Normally I would have a framework and using OO, however for this exercice <br />
 I dediced just to have one file.<br /><br />

 So you can run in the terminal: php index.php # [params] <br />